harveyr/easyrunner/README.md

 ### What It Does

-1. *Test Discovery.* It will search your test directory and find all test files matching the search string.
+1. *Test Discovery.* It will search your test directory recursively and find all test files matching the search string.
 2. *Test Tracking.* It will run the discovered tests and progressively report what has passed and what has failed.

 ### Why